Watt3r/TwitchTurtle/README.md

 ======
 ## Integrate TurtleCoin with StreamLabs
 Note: This is works with Twitch and Youtube Live

+# This project is being depreciated and replaced with a web only version.
+This program will still work but is no longer updated and has no support.

 ### Basic installation

 * Download the new release from https://github.com/Watt3r/TwitchTurtle/releases/